kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 Since both of the file names (`catalog.yml` and `catalog_globals.yml`) match the config pattern for catalogs, the `OmegaConfigLoader` will load the files and resolve the placeholders correctly.

+#### Other configuration files
+It's also possible to use variable interpolation in configuration files other than parameters and catalog, such as custom spark or mlflow configuration.
+This works in the same way as variable interpolation in parameter files.
+You can still use the underscore for the templated values if you want, but it's not mandatory like it is for catalog files.

 ### How to use custom resolvers in the `OmegaConfigLoader`
 `Omegaconf` provides functionality to [register custom resolvers](https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#resolvers) for templated values.
 You can use these custom resolves within Kedro by extending the [`OmegaConfigLoader`](/kedro.config.OmegaConfigLoader) class.
 The example below illustrates this: